AntJanus/WebDevelopment.META/Book/3-Getting Employed/4-freelance-world.md

 ###Freelancing

 Let's talk about freelancing.
 Freelancing can be wonderful but usually requires a solid base of clients in order to be an enjoyable venture.
 And just like finding a job, there are certain strategies to obtaining and retaining customers.
 There's also the issue of "how much to charge" which no one can quite agree on, and finally, it's important to understand all of your responsibilities.
-And interestingly, remember that web development can be more than just that in clients' eyes.
+Remember that web development can be more than just that in clients' eyes.

 ####Getting Clients